shibutech/smart-crop-advisory/README.md

 1. Open `index.html` in a web browser
 2. Select your preferred language
 3. Choose to login, signup, or continue without login
-4. Start using the application
+4. Start using the KrishiSetu

 ### PWA Installation
 - The app will prompt for installation on compatible devices
 - Can be installed on home screen like a native app
-- Works offline once installed
+- Works offline (few features) once installed

 ## 📱 User Journey